autocorr/nestfit/docs/quickstart.rst

 Distributions are handled numerically and use interpolation when sampling values.
 Thus the user is required to supply "x" and "y" values for the prior PDF for each parameter.
 Note that it is best to avoid large ranges of zeros on the lower and upper bounds of the distributions.
-The ``ResolvePlacementPrior`` spaces velocity components apart from other based on the sampled centroids and linewidths.
+The :class:`nestfit.core.core.ResolvedPlacementPrior` spaces velocity components apart from other based on the sampled centroids and linewidths.

 .. code-block:: python